 Question: "Why are Mormons/LDS so interested in genealogies?"

 Answer: Many do not know that one of the biggest influences in the recent genealogy craze is the Church of Jesus Christ of Latter Day Saints (LDS), also known as the Mormons.
-The LDS interest in genealogies is connected to their belief/practice of “baptism for the dead.”
+The LDS interest in genealogies is connected to their belief in and practice of “baptism for the dead.”

 The LDS church believes that several ordinances, including baptism, must be fulfilled for a person to be saved.
 The LDS church also teaches that members in good standing can fulfill these ordinances in the place of ancestors who have passed on without the opportunity to do so.
-The church says that once the ordinances are fulfilled and the person accepts the gospel of Jesus Christ (even if heard and accepted after death), they can move on to a higher kingdom.
+The church says that, once the ordinances are fulfilled and the person accepts the gospel of Jesus Christ (even if heard and accepted after death), he or she can move on to a higher kingdom.
 LDS members use genealogy to discover who their ancestors are and fulfill the covenants in their stead.

 © Copyright 2002-2014 Got Questions Ministries.